 We loved the big stone wood-burning fireplace and were surprised how large our cabin felt.
 The cabin is described as three rooms: There’s a complete, small kitchen and adjoining small room with table and chairs and a modern bathroom.
 All this is located in what feels like an addition to the original cabin, which is one big room furnished with two double beds, a futon and a heavy wooden dining rooms table and six chairs plus the fireplace.
 It’s cozy but there is not a lot of natural light.
 Cabins have heat and air conditioning.

 A few things to note: There are no “extras” stocked in the cabin.
 No soap.
 No coffee filters.
 No corkscrew.
 No paper towels.
 We were surprised that there were sheets but no warm blankets.
 (We got our picnic blanket out of the trunk to stay warm.)
-You are advised to bring your own dishes, silverware and pans.
-Beyond that, pack as if you were camping.
+You are advised to bring your own dishes, silverware and pans, so pack as if you were camping.
 (The park website notes you can borrow these items if you need them.)

 Myakka River State Park hiking